Did you know that an activity you do all day, every day may have the power to reduce your back pain?

 Most cases of lower back pain are due to strain on the bones, muscles, and ligaments of the spine.
 Other causes can be more serious, so it’s always worth getting back pain checked by your doctor, physiotherapist or spinal specialist.

-If you’re keen to eliminate back pain from your life, there are a number of simple breathing exercises you can do to help.
+If you want to be more comfortable, there are a number of breathing exercises for back pain that you can try.

 Try a simple back-opening breathing exercise